Skip to content

 1. Public Project

-2. Review Project
+2. Private Project

-3. Zooniverse Project
+3. Official Zooniverse Project

 Each of these project states is discussed below.

-2. Review Project If you would like the Zooniverse volunteer community to contribute to your project, the first step is to apply for review.
-You can do this in the project builder by clicking the “Apply for review” button within the “Visibility” section.
-At this point, your project is considered a “Review Project”.
+If you would like your project to be an official Zooniverse project, listed on the Projects page and eligible for promotion to the Zooniverse volunteer community via email newsletter, the first step is to apply for review.
+You can do this in the Project Builder by clicking the “Apply for review” button within the “Visibility” tab.

 Zooniverse Policies